samuelrivas/samerlib/README.md

 considered temporary and may be rebased or deleted without notice.

 Also, `master` and `develop` are not allowed to contain merge commits.
-Any merge from another branch is doing rebasing it first to the HEAD of `develop`.
+Any merge from another branch is done rebasing it first to the HEAD of `develop`.

 # Compiling